 - For parents (Below 60 years ) – Rs.
 25,000 per year

 - For parents ( 60 years or above ) Rs.50,000 per year

 ADVICE: Getting a Medical insurance can help you cover the unexpected health emergency.

-- 80DD: This section specially launched to provide some relief to the people with disability also known as Disable Dependent.
+- 80DD: This section specially launched to provide some relief to the people with the disability also known as Disable Dependent.
 Deduction of Rs.
-1,25,000 is allowed in case of severely disability i.e. more that 80% disability and Rs.
+1,25,000 is claimed in case of severe disability.
+This means when you have more than 80% disability and Rs.
 75,000 for more than 40% disability.

 - 80E: This allows deduction on the interest paid on higher education loan.

-- 80G: If the amount has been donated or given into charity then deduction is allowed .
+- 80G: If the amount has been donated or given to charity then the deduction is allowed.
 This amount claimed can be made on 100% or 50% with or without the Qualifying limit.